 - Your PC will search for all available displays connected to the same wireless network.

-- Just wait until you see the name of your Samsung Smart TV listed as available devices and click on it.
+- Just wait until you see the name of your Samsung Smart TV listed as an available device and click on it.
 In case you don’t, make sure that your TV and PC are connected to the same Wi-Fi network.

 - Keep an eye on your TV’s screen and select Allow when prompted.